+It comes from the Holy Spirit.
 It is called a “unity OF THE SPIRIT.”
 This is Holy Spirit unity.
 He is the one who creates the unity.
 The Holy Spirit places different people in the body.
 He creates the unity.
 We are just commanded to keep it.
 We are not told to create the unity.

-5) This unity results in peace
+5) Unity results in peace